Normal distribution: Generating values from normal distribution

-Numerical approximations for the normal CDF and normal quantile function
+Numerical approximations for the normal cumulative distribution function and normal quantile function

-The standard normal CDF is widely used in scientific and statistical computing.
+The standard normal cumulative distribution function is widely used in scientific and statistical computing.

 The values Φ(x) may be approximated very accurately by a variety of methods, such as numerical integration, Taylor series, asymptotic series and continued fractions.
 Different approximations are used depending on the desired level of accuracy.